smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

    - `[INGRESS PUBLIC IP]`: Replace this with the IP Address copied from step 5.
    - `[AKS NODEPOOL RESOURCE GROUP]`: Replace with the name of the Resource Group copied from step 6.
-   - `[SUFFIX]`: Replace this with the same SUFFIX value used previously for this lab.
+   - `[SUFFIX]`: Replace this with the DeploymentId used previously for this lab.

    ```bash
    #!/bin/bash